pote/Buena-Pregunta/README.md

 ## What is this?

-A bunch of people and me used to have a band, we are not playing anymore (well, some of us are, and you might get some new stuff in the future) so this is a repository of finished/unfinished music we had, along with lyrics, logos and random stuff from back in the day when Buena Pregunta used to rock out every other week.
+A bunch of people who used to have a band, we are not playing anymore (well, some of us are, and you might get some new stuff in the future) so this is a repository of finished/unfinished music we had, along with lyrics, logos and random stuff from back in the day when Buena Pregunta used to rock out every other week.

 ## Licensing